 And now we come to Monaco, surely the most glamorous and special event on the Formula 1 calendar.

-The racing is rarely spectacular due to overtaking being next to impossible, but the event is a Formula 1 tradition and it will no doubt throw up plenty of talking points over the weekend…
+While the event is the glamour event on the calendar, the racing itself typically doesn’t mirror that.
+Overtaking being next to impossible, but the event is a Formula 1 tradition and it will no doubt throw up plenty of talking points over the weekend…

 |Free Practice Session 2||Thu 14:00-15:30|

 |Lap Record||1:21.670 (2008)|

 * All session times are quoted in Central European Summer Time (GMT +02:00 hrs)

 This has to be the most iconic Grand Prix circuit in the world, and the Monaco Grand Prix has been a mainstay on the sporting – and social! – calendars since its inception in 1929.

 Held on the tiny principality, Monaco was once described by author Clive James as “a sunny place for shady people”, and it’s certainly true that the glitterati flock to this hugely popular event.
 It’s a place for fresh to be pressed, deals to be struck and sponsors to be schmoozed – simply put, there is no other place like it.